 Cork, Ireland’s second-largest city, is located in the south-west.
 With incredible local produce, shopping in Cork is a real treat!
 There is also a myriad of fine art galleries, including

 the Glucksman and Crawford art galleries.
 Interestingly, in 1912, the Titanic docked nearby in the Cobh port, for the last time, before its demise.

 Sliabh Liag, Donegal

-Glendalough is a small historic town in Wicklow county, Ireland.
-It is located in a beautiful valley and is an important tourist spot.
-There are plenty of historic buildings, well-preserved, like the gateway, the round tower, the cathedral built in the 12th century, as well as the ruins of older churches.
-In addition to historic monuments, there is a wonderful setting the town is located on.
-Glendalough is a great recreation spot, with some modern facilities for rock climbing, hiking, fishing, boating, etc.
+Glendalough, a small historic town in Wicklow county, Ireland, is located in a beautiful valley and is glorious!
+There is plenty of well-preserved buildings, erected in the 12th century, as well as the ruins of even older churches.
+Other exciting persuits include, rock climbing, hiking, fishing and boating.

 Rock Of Cashel, Tipperary

 Cashel, County Tipperary, Ireland is renowned for The Rock of Cashel, a jagged outcrop with the velvety green landscape surrounding it.
 Immerse yourself in the grassy

 plains, peppered with limestone outcrops and let Ireland’s majesty astound you.